Skip navigation

 Description

-Neurohypophyseal diabetes insipidus can be either acquired or familial.
-The acquired form is brought on by injuries, tumors, and other factors, and can occur at any time during life.
-The familial form is caused by genetic mutations; its signs and symptoms usually become apparent in childhood and worsen over time.
+Arginine vasopressin deficiency can be either acquired or familial.
+The acquired form occurs when the brain is damaged due to head injuries, brain tumors, or other events, and this form can occur at any time during life.
+The familial form is caused by genetic changes; its signs and symptoms usually become apparent in childhood and worsen over time.

 Frequency